HGVSnomenclature/VarNomen/_bg-material/refseq.md

 	*	for LRG\_'s the annotated "**protein isoform 1**" is described as "**<font color="red">p1</font>**", e.g. LRG\_199**<font color="red">p1</font>**:p.(Val25Gly)
 *	a protein reference sequence should represent the primary translation product, not a processed mature protein, and thus includes the starting Methionine, any signal peptide sequences, etc.

 * * *

+{:#notes}{:#note1}

+## Notes

+(1) an [opaque identifier](https://indieweb.org/opaque){:target="\_blank"} is one that acts only as a name for an object and that is not intended to be parsed for additional meaning.
+Contrast with a RefSeq identifier, for example, which conveys annotation level (N versus X), type (M, R, C, etc.), and version number.
+So, this comment is intended to tell implementers that they **may not** rely on parsing the identifier to decide how the implementation works

+Why not?
+Two reasons:
+*	because it creates a "tight coupling" between two systems that have no coordination.
+For example, what if NCBI wants to change the meaning of the identifers?
+*	because it precludes other systems that might have perfectly valid identifiers.
+In particular, the thinking here relates to future graph genome work in which segments might be referred to by other identifiers (perhaps identifiers not even shared).
+If the implementation were to **require** that g. variant accessions start with NC\_ (or any predefined list), it would make it impossible to use that software in other contexts

+* * *